KatieHill-Fr-Gr/wordle/README.md

 ![Wordle_PlayButtonBlur](https://github.com/user-attachments/assets/83e7306e-c319-4293-9c0f-b68a492aa0f5)

 #### 3) Invalid Guesses

-Finally, many edge cases came up during UAT and I had to implement fixes for these (to prevent the player from deleting their previous guess, from typing letters before the correct word was set, and from typing letters after they had guessed correctly).
-I did this by adding booleans (winner, gameStart, gameEnd, alreadyGuessed etc.) to return immediately out of the relevant functions if these conditions were met:
+Finally, I had to implement a few safeguards to prevent the player from typing:

+- **Before the game had initialised** (and the word to guess had been set)
+- **In rows that had already been submitted** (to prevent the player from deleting their previous guess)
+- **After they had correctly guessed the word** (and the game had ended)

+I did this by adding boolean checks to return immediately out of the relevant functions depending on the game state:

 ![Edge Cases](https://res.cloudinary.com/dh0z1a9nd/image/upload/v1757600464/Wordle_EdgeCases_e1ncl4.png)

 ### Wins

--
+* Mobile-first design: this approach resulted in a sleek, responsive UI that was perfectly adapted to smaller screens.
+* Boolean checks: strictly controlling user input ensures that the gameplay is smooth and provides a great user experience.
-- Keyboard input: this additional feature was very successful and made the game more accessible and user-friendly on desktop.
+* Keyboard input: this additional feature enhanced the game, making it more accessible and user-friendly on desktop.

+## Bugs

+The games works as expected and there are no bugs.

 ## Key Learnings

-This project helped me gain a thorough understanding of DOM maniupation techniques and develop my approach to problem-solving.
+This project helped me gain a thorough understanding of DOM maniupation techniques and develop my approach to problem-solving, from writing the pseudocode during the planning stage to tackling specific challenges that came up during the build.
+I had to implement several fixes during user testing (to prevent the player from typing when they shouldn't etc.) which highlighted the importance of considering edge cases during planning.

 ## Future Improvements